 Matcha : Antioxidants & Tea Compounds

-Matcha is studied for its catechins which are associated in the literature with antioxidant effects.
+Matcha which is studied for its catechins are associated in the literature with antioxidant effects.
 In practice, what matters is what you can apply :

 - Opt for a high-quality matcha (less bitter → easier to consume without sugar).